 Where to See Redwoods in Santa Cruz

-While the West Coast is known for its spectacular, sunny beaches and beautiful mountains, Santa Cruz, California is also conveniently located amongst one of the most majestic ecosystems on the planet: the redwood forests.
+While the West Coast is known for its spectacular, sunny beaches and beautiful mountains, Santa Cruz, California, is also conveniently located amongst one of the most majestic ecosystems on the planet: the redwood forests.

-These ancient, towering trees are a must-see, and visiting them while staying at your beachside vacation rental is a great way to connect with the outdoors.
-Luckily, seeing the Santa Cruz coastal redwoods (Sequoia Sempervirens) is an easy task because there are several excellent state parks full of hiking trails that will bring you into the thick of them.
+Luckily, seeing the Santa Cruz redwoods is an easy task because there are several excellent state parks full of hiking trails that will bring you into the thick of them.
+In this guide, we’ll walk you through some of the best places to experience these thousand-year-old gentle giants.

 1. Henry Cowell Redwoods State Park